pkra/peterkrautzberger.org/_posts/2013/2013-02-24-kids-exponential-growth-and-42.md

 The [moon](https://en.wikipedia.org/wiki/Moon) is on average 384,400km from earth, and 405,410km at its farthest -- so we'll get there no matter what day.
 If, that is, we could fold a piece of paper 42 times.

 For what it's worth, the world record for folding paper is 13 times -- achieved by [high schoolers on MIT's campus](http://www.boston.com/yourtown/news/cambridge/2011/12/toilet_paper_used_to_break_pap.html) in 2011.

+---

+_Comments_

+* **Dirk Lorenz**, 2013/02/25
+  You don’t need to google to estimate the thickness of one piece of paper: Just imagine a usual pack of 500 sheets.
+A rough estimate is that it is between 4cm and 8cm high which leads to a thickness of about 0.08mm and 0.16mm which is the right order of magnitude.
+  * **Peter**, 2013/02/25
+  I don’t have such things as stacks of paper at home anymore :(
+     * **Dirk Lorenz**, 2013/02/26
+     You could also make a very rough estimate of how high 500 sheets of paper are either from memory (as vague as it may be) or from the size of printers or their paper trays.
+To be off by factor of 10 would not be too bad.
+Anyway, nobody would think that 500 sheets are less than 0.5 cm high or more that 50 cm high.
+By the way: “How many piano tuners are there in Chicago?”
+     * **Peter**, 2013/02/26
+       Nice, but I didn’t want to turn this into a Fermi problem.
+* **Asaf Karagila**, 2013/02/25
+  That is awesome.
+MythBusters did a paper folding myth once.
+They prepared a sheet of paper the size of a hanger and used heavy machinery to help them fold it into halves.
+I think they got to 11 or something like that.
+* **Frédéric Wang**, 2013/02/25
+  I hope you didn’t forget to explain to the kids why the aspect ratio of A4 papers is much better than the one of U.S. paper sizes… And since I mention this, here is a related “MathML” problem: what is the minimal possible size for the bounding box of the element below, such that the ellipse drawn does not overlap the inner element?